 Who knows where they come from?
 Let them have fun with it!
 Just be sure they don't fill the toilet with ice and carry off all your spoons!

 To fill up those extra 6-8 hours in the day, here are a few resources for activities to keep kids busy on a snow day

 Go Outside and Play in the Snow

 And at some point they'll want to go outside (and maybe you will too).
-Bundle the kids up for a good romp in the snow and get out there!.
-In order to get some work done, you may want to do just one extended play session in the snow, rather than bundling and unbundling them.
+Bundle the kids up for a good romp in the snow and get out there!
+In order to get some work done, you may want to do just one extended play session, rather than bundling and unbundling them.
 Maybe you want to trek to the best sledding hill or perhaps build a snowman closer to home.

 Put Kids to Work